 We fix our gaze back to when the Cunningham name was treated with great respect, whose chiefs' support and counsel was sought by Scotland's monarchs.
 With that in mind, we prepare for another journey in the very near future to those places from the past where Cunningham's left their mark centuries ago in Ireland, France, and Scotland!
 And where we shall endeavor to preserve that heritage, and leave our mark in the doing.

-The past fourteen years have been a dramatic sojourn through a Cunningham era from which we are proud to have descended.
+The past twenty-one years have been a dramatic sojourn through a Cunningham era from which we are proud to have descended.
 We have broadened the scope of our Clan Cunningham Society far beyond the numerous hospitality tents we host at Scottish/Irish festivals and games.

-To illustrate, eleven years ago we were contacted by François Redien, the owner of the Château de Cherveux, built by Robert de Conyngham during the turbulent middle ages!
+To illustrate, eighteen years ago we were contacted by François Redien, the owner of the Château de Cherveux, built by Robert de Conyngham during the turbulent middle ages!
 We sent a copy of our first foreign language newsletter, our January 15, 2003 edition, translated into French, to François, and featured his chateau in our April 15, 2003 edition which included the letter written in the year 1456 from King James II of Scotland to King Charles VII of France regarding Robert de Conyngham.
 We worked together with him to research his Cunningham connections and prepared a specially bound French translation of the new edition of our Clan Cunningham Origins, Heritage and Traditions book, with a new chapter dedicated to the Scottish/French "Auld Alliance", as a gift, presented to him in person on November 21, 2003 by our High Commissioner at the St Andrews Gala and celebration dinner which took place at the château, for display and reference in the Chateau de Cherveux to inform guests of its Cunningham origins.
 Pascale Hime, pictured at right, was a graduate student at the University of Colorado, Boulder, while she completed the translation, and is a native speaker of both French and English.
 The book is beautifically bound in leather with the Glencairn Arms in gold-foil stamped on its cover.

 Our Clan Cunningham Society, continues to forge ahead into the 21st century with a clear vision for the future of an honorable Clan Cunningham presence in our contemporary era, and with a sharp eye back to the noble Cunningham heritage and esteemed reputation.
 We welcome you to join Clan Cunningham and be a part of the Clan Cunningham RISING!